Fiserv/exchange/docs/getting-started/getting-started-maintenance-reserves-add.md

 ### Auto-Funding Request

 The reserve settings must be added on the funding/billing level of the sub-merchant.
-This will usually be at the outlet level, but can also be on the Merchant or subgroup.
-The settings you want to set the reserve up with will need to be provided, and will start collecting amounts at the next avaliable cycle.
+This will usually be at the location (outlet) level, but can also be on the Merchant or chain (subgroup).
+The settings you want to set the reserve up with will need to be provided, and the system will start collecting amounts at the next available cycle after the case is completed.

 ```json
 {